adgdt/git-novice-gitlab/_episodes/07-github.md

 > ## GitLab README files
 >
 > In this section we learned about creating a remote repository on GitLab.
-Sometimes it is useful to let others know what is your repo about by means of a introduction or brief description of the projec.
-This is done by making a special i`Markdown` file named `README.md`.
+Sometimes it is useful to let others know what is your repo about by means of a introduction or brief description of the project.
+This is done by making a special `Markdown` file `README.md`.
 Create this file in your local repo writing a brief description of your project in it.
 Push it to GitLab afterwards.
 What do you see when browsing your GitLab repo?
 >
 > > ## Solution
 > > You see a nice preview of the file at the frontpage of your GitLab repository.
-Try to enhance the look by using [Markdown](https://docs.gitlab.com/ee/user/markdown.html) :star
+Try to enhance the look by using [Markdown](https://docs.gitlab.com/ee/user/markdown.html)
 > {: .solution}
 {: .challenge}